-India's most favourite poet: Amandeep Singh emerges as the winner of 'Sau Karod Ka Kavi' | Business
+India's Most Favourite Poet: Amandeep Singh emerges as the winner of 'Sau Karod Ka Kavi' | Business

 - India

-Mumbai (Maharashtra) [India], June 29 (ANI/NewsVoir): Amandeep Singh is the winner of Sau Karod Ka Kavi Season 1.
-India's first-ever Poetry Reality TV show was judged by Padma Shree Poet, Dr. Ashok Chakradhar, and by the renowned Bollywood lyricist & Guinness World Record Holder, Sameer Anjaan.
+Mumbai (Maharashtra) [India], June 30 (ANI/NewsVoir): Amandeep Singh is the winner of Sau Karod Ka Kavi Season 1.
+India's first-ever Poetry Reality TV show was judged by Padma Shri Poet, Dr Ashok Chakradhar, and by the renowned Bollywood lyricist & Guinness World Record Holder, Sameer Anjaan.
 The season's finale episode was aired on DD Kisan, Sunday, at 9:00 PM.

 The show judged 40 Hindi poets selected from all over India.
 Apart from Amandeep, the finalists included Rajat Sood, Shweta Singh and Vinit Shankar.
 26-year-old Amandeep Singh hails from Patna and is an engineer by profession, working with an IT company in Bengaluru.
 As a passionate performance storyteller and poet, he repeatedly impressed the judges with his quintessential prowess with words.
 Along with his knowledge in different forms and format of poetry (Ghazal, Nazm, Spoken Word etc.), his presentation skills also gave Amandeep an edge over other contestants.
 He remained a consistent top scorer throughout the show and received seven times standing ovation from the judges.